-Akshaya Trithiya or Akha Teej, is a highly auspicious day which falls on the third day after Amavasya (no moon) in the Hindu calendar month of Vaishakha.
+Akshaya Trithiya or Akha Teej, is a highly auspicious day which falls on the third day after Amavasya (No Moon / New moon) in the Indian calendar month of Vaishakha.

 This traditional festival seems insignificant in comparison to some of the more glamorous festivals of the land.

 For whatever reason this festival came into being, today Akshaya Trithiya day is being marketed as a day for buying gold, even better platinum now.
 Advertisements are being splashed all over urging one and all to buy gold.

 Is this festival Akshaya Trithiya, a festival for buying gold or better platinum?
 We have also heard our parents telling us to start things on this day because anything started on this day is expected to grow.

 So, what is this Akshaya Trithiya all about?

 We would have heard of the phrase Akshaya Pathra, for the vessel that provided unending supply of food, during the Mahabaratha period.
 Draupadi has this vessel with her to feed her husbands the Pandavas, while they were in exile.
 It was given to her on this day by Surya Deva, the Sun God.